lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 If regrouping were not allowed, 2 bits in the Compression Residue would be needed.
 SCHC sends the third path element as a variable size in the Compression Residue.

-### Variable-length Uri-Path and Uri-Query

-When SCHC creates the Rule, the length of URI-Path and URI-Query may be known.
-Nevertheless, SCHC MUST set the field length to variable, and the unit to bytes.
+The length of URI-Path and URI-Query may be known when the rule is defined.
+In any case, SCHC MUST set the field length to variable.
+The unit to indicate the Compression Residue size is in Byte.

 SCHC compression can use the MSB MO to a Uri-Path or Uri-Query element.
 However, attention to the length is important because the MSB value is in bits, and the size MUST always be a multiple of 8 bits.